Australian police retrieve bodies of British father and son killed in landslide

 “It is terribly sad to have lost two lives here today and my heart goes out to the families and the survivors of this horrific ordeal who have witnessed what is certainly a traumatic event,” Mr Clarke told media on Monday, describing the situation as “heartbreaking”.

-A Foreign, Commonwealth and Development Office (FCDO) spokesperson said: “We are providing consular support to the family of a British couple and their children following an incident in Australia.
+A British High Commission spokesperson said: “We are supporting the family of a British couple and their children following an incident in the Blue Mountains.

 Register for free to continue reading